 Sunday Morning, Lauree and I walked the short distance to the open-air church, Mision Cristiana Esmirna del Peru, which Pastor Jaime Gomez Garcia and his wife Telma, oversee.
 Pastor Jaime invited me to greet the congregation this morning along with other visiting missionaries.
 Open air means the floor is packed dirt and there are simple unfinished wood benches for seating.
 Most of the children come barefooted and wear simple clothing.
 The spiritual atmosphere is one of gratitude, reverence and awe of God.
 A simple sound system was set up against the backdrop of a row of banana trees full of ripe yellow fruit.

 In the afternoon, Lauree and I were invited to Pastor Jaime and Telma’s humble dwelling place for lunch.
 We were served fried bananas, rice, chicken, broccoli/green bean salad, and chicharon – a fruit drink.
 Amazingly, there are more than 10 different kinds of bananas in Peru, which are served in a variety of ways.
 In this home, many posters with Scriptures adorned their walls.
 Immediately, I noticed Hebrews 4:12, one of my Life Scriptures.
 I felt the LORD’s warm welcome to this place with the comfort of HIS written word.
-In the small master bedroom, over the bed, hung the Glory Ring for Peru!
+In the small master bedroom, over the bed, hung the Prophetic Worship Glory Ring for Peru!
 Some how they understood the sacredness of the worship instrument that we created for Peru and the Glory of God.

-May 2000 ~ For the Nation of Peru! ~ GOD’s Inheritance Restored! ~ Sent to: Lauree Rudolph, Springhill, FL, USA.
+May 2000 ~ For the Nation of Peru! ~ GOD’s Inheritance Restored! ~ Sent to: Lauree Rudolph, Springhill, Florida, USA.
 Given to: Jaime and Telma Gomez, Misisn Christiana Esmirna, Tarapoto, Peru – December 2001.
 Scriptures: Deuteronomy 8:7-9; Luke 12:4-7.
 Handmade by Betty Leach and Jennifer Lynn Easton Joy

 Then, I was given the privilege of meeting and talking with Pastor Ken Troutman, missionary from Memphis, Tennessee.
 This was an unexpected delightful gift and divine appointment of the LORD.